When a Top-Tier Firm Quotes $200K for Your GTM Strategy

 The structural question is: can you deliver institutional evidence quality at growth-stage economics?

 The answer is yes — but not with the traditional consulting model.
-The traditional model relies on bespoke research by expensive analysts billing at $300-$600 per hour.
+The traditional model relies on bespoke research by expensive analysts billing at $100–$500 per hour (VerticalIQ, 2026).
 Every engagement starts from scratch.
 Every deliverable is hand-crafted.
 That's why it costs $200K.

 A different model is possible when you invert the approach:

 Instead of starting from scratch, start from a curated knowledge base.
-Sagentix operates on a foundation of 549+ curated consulting artifacts — 54 proprietary frameworks, 136 peer-reviewed research briefs, 66 industry research briefs, and 194 evidence tables.
-Every phase of the engagement draws on pre-validated, source-cited research rather than generating analysis from nothing.
+Sagentix operates on a foundation of 727+ curated consulting artifacts — 54 proprietary frameworks, 136 peer-reviewed research briefs, 66 industry research briefs, and 194 evidence tables.
+Every phase of the engagement draws on pre-validated, source-cited research rather than generating analysis from nothing Sagentix GTM Methodology, 2026.

-Instead of $200K-$350K, price at $12,000-$50,000.
-The knowledge base and automation eliminate the massive analyst-hour overhead that drives Big 4 pricing.
+Instead of $200K-$350K, price at CA$12,000-CA$50,000.
+The knowledge base and automation eliminate the massive analyst-hour overhead that drives top-tier pricing.
 The evidence standard stays the same.
-The economics change dramatically.
+The economics change dramatically Sagentix Phase 06 Pricing, 2026.

 What the Founder Got